NamanBhatia-NB/AI_Investment_Manager/README.md

 ### Your Approach:

--How different is it from any of the other existing ideas?
+- How different is it from any of the other existing ideas?
--Unlike traditional financial advisors, this assistant uses GenAI to provide conversational, real:time investment guidance tailored to user needs.
+- Unlike traditional financial advisors, this assistant uses GenAI to provide conversational, real:time investment guidance tailored to user needs.
--How will it be able to solve the problem?
+- How will it be able to solve the problem?
--By offering personalized investment advice and financial literacy tools, it bridges the gap for millions of Indian investors lacking guidance.
+- By offering personalized investment advice and financial literacy tools, it bridges the gap for millions of Indian investors lacking guidance.
--USP of the proposed solution:
+- USP of the proposed solution:
--Seamless integration of AI with a full:stack app, providing real:time insights and a user:friendly experience.
+- Seamless integration of AI with a full:stack app, providing real:time insights and a user:friendly experience.
 Conversational AI that scales to support millions, providing accessible, user:friendly financial education and investment insights.

 ---

 ## 🛠️ Tech Stack
--Next.js
+- Next.js
--Prisma
+- Prisma
--Clerk
+- Clerk
--Supabase
+- Supabase

 ### Core Technologies Used:
 - Frontend and Backend: Next.js, clerk